Brent slips below $108 ahead of Fed Chairman's testimony

 "It is probably too soon to speculate, but any positive move forward would take some of the risk premium off," Le Brun said.

 Investors still remain concerned about disruption from other major exporters such as Libya.
-Armed protesters stormed the eastern Libyan oil port of Zueitina demanding export operations be halted, a witness said.
+Armed protesters stormed the eastern Libyan oil port of Zueitina on Tuesday demanding export operations be halted, a witness said.
+(Editing by Tom Hogue)